hedbergec/plannerapp/README.md

 ## Organization of operations

-The general approach for all power and mdes computations is that the expected test statistic can be organized into the form for
+The general approach for all power and mdes computations is that the expected test statistic can be organized into the form of

-  E(t) = d * sqrt(V)
+  lambda = d * sqrt(V)

 where d is the effect size relative to the population variance and V is a function of the design matrix and other corrections necessary to express d as a population effect size.